 Update: 50% off special!!!
 I’ve negotiated a special discounted price with Bluehost for M$M readers.
-You can use my exclusive link here to start your blog for as low as $2.95/month!
+You can use my exclusive link here to start your blog for as low as $2.95/month.
+I highly suggest that you select the 36 month option for the best value.

 After people have seen the success that I’ve had with this website in a short amount of time, I’ve received a lot of emails and private messages about how to start a blog and make money the way I am.
 So, I’m going to teach you how to start your own money making blog today!